 2) In view of Article 31 of the Vienna Convention on the law of the Treaties, the German Government may not present UPCA for ratification to the German Parliament with an interpretation of how the UPCA would be interpreted if the UK would no longer be party to it.

 Presenting a Treaty for ratification to the German Parliament with an interpretation of how the UPCA will be interpreted if the UK is no longer participating, is clearly violating the spirit of the Vienna Convention on the Law of the Treaties.

 In such a situation where there is doubt on the content of a draft Treaty in view of the upcoming departure of one of its Contracting Parties, the ratification of the Treaty should be suspended, and the Treaty needs to be renegotiated.
 That is the correct procedure

 under the Vienna Convention on the law of the Treaties.

 There is an alternative solution:

-3. Pursuant to the principle of sincere cooperation, the Union and the Member States shall, in full mutual respect, assist each other in carrying out tasks which flow from the Treaties.
+“3.
+Pursuant to the principle of sincere cooperation, the Union and the Member States shall, in full mutual respect, assist each other in carrying out tasks which flow from the Treaties.”Article 4(3) TFEU

 The Member States shall take any appropriate measure, general or particular, to ensure fulfilment of the obligations arising out of the Treaties or resulting from the acts of the institutions of the Union.

-We hope that the upcoming German Presidency of the European Union will take this issue seriously, as this might create tensions with other Member States, such as Italy.
+We hope that the German Presidency of the European Union will take this issue seriously, and schedule a discussion before any ratification happens in Germany.
+This might create tensions with other Member States, such as Italy.